replicatedhq/kurl.sh/src/markdown-pages/add-ons/aws.md

 ### This add-on is deprecated.

-kURL will not be moving forward with support of this add-on in kURL starting March 23, 2023 and may remove it in future kURL releases after May 1st 2023.
+kURL will not be moving forward with support of this add-on in kURL starting March 23, 2023 and will be fully deprecated after April 31st 2023.

 ## Summary